QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 where $\theta^*$ is given by equation {eq}`eq:Friedmantheta`.

-To deduce this recommendation, Milton Friedman assumed that the taxes that government must impose in order to acquire money at rate $\mu_t$ do not distort economic decisions. i.e., lump-sum taxes.
+Milton Friedman assumed that the taxes that government imposes to collect money at rate $\mu_t$ do not distort economic decisions, e.g., they are  lump-sum taxes.

 ## Calvo's Distortion

-The starting point of Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible` is that such lump sum taxes are not available.
+The starting point of Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible` is that  lump sum taxes are not available.

 Instead, the government acquires money by levying taxes that distort decisions and thereby impose costs on the representative consumer.

-In the models of  Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible`, the government takes those costs tax-distortion costs into account.
+In the models of Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible`, the government takes those  tax-distortion costs into account.

-It balances the costs of imposing the distorting taxes needed to acquire the money that it destroys in order to generate deflation against the benefits that expected deflation generates by raising the representative households' holdings of real balances.
+The government  balances the **costs** of imposing the distorting taxes needed to acquire the money that it destroys in order to generate deflation against the **benefits** that expected deflation generates by raising the representative household's  real money balances.

-Let's see how the government does that in our version of the models of  Calvo {cite}`Calvo1978` and  Chang {cite}`chang1998credible`.
+Let's see how the government does that.

 Via equation {eq}`eq_old3`, a government plan